engelkri/emmaspiro.github.io/_pages/funding.md

 Starbird, K. (PI), Emma S. Spiro (Co-PI), and R. Mason (Co-PI).
 (09/2014-09/2016) <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1420255&ActiveAwards=true&ExpiredAwards=true">"Detecting Misinformation Flows in Social Media Spaces During Crisis Events."</a> National Science Foundation [#IIS-1420255]: $515,046.00

-The following organizations have supported the infrastructure, activities, and programs at <a href="https://www.cip.uw.edu/" >The Center for an Informed Public</a>:
+The following organizations have supported the infrastructure, activities, and programs at <a href="https://www.cip.uw.edu/">The Center for an Informed Public</a>:

-Hewlett Foundation.
+William and Flora Hewlett Foundation.
 (2023-2025) $1,000,000.00

-Hewlett Foundation.
+William and Flora Hewlett Foundation.
 (2022-2023) $600,000.00

 Microsoft.
 (2022) $250,000.00